NATO major maneuvers over Germany: Air traffic partly stopped

 Germany is facing the largest air force deployment exercise since the founding of NATO.
-Merkur.de has the information about “Air Defense 23”.
+Merkur.de has the information about “Air Defender 23”.

 Munich/Lechfeld/Wunstorf – “Air Defense 23.”
 It is the next major NATO maneuver during the Russian invasion of Ukraine.
 Between June 12th and 23rd, German airspace will be dominated by the transatlantic defense alliance, with three flight corridors for over 230 military aircraft – including a number of fighter jets.